RicardoFredes/rc-portal/README.md

 `npm i --save rc-portal` or `yarn add rc-portal`

-Portal react is a solution for who need show components with a short cicle life:
+Portal react is a solution for those who need to show components with a short life cycle.
+Example:
 - Modal
 - Notifications
 - Tooltip
-_ Print elements
+- Print elements

 ## How to use

-The interface to use the rc-portal is very simple:
+To use the rc-portal is very simple:

 ```jsx
 import React from 'react';